Developmental Milestones (ages 0-1)

-Developmental Milestones For a Child's First Year of Life
+Developmental Milestones for Your Child’s First Year of Life

-It is important to be aware of your child’s physical developmental and milestones they should be reaching at what age.
+It is important to be aware of your child’s physical developmental and milestones they should be reaching and at what age they should be reaching them.
 Being conscious of where your child is developmentally will help to determine if there are any red flags and or areas of concern.
 If there are, please address this with your child’s pediatrician.

 By 3 months

 Speech: sucks and swallows well during feeding.
 Quiets or smiles in response to sound or voice.
 Coos or vocalizes other than crying.
 Turns head toward direction of sound.

 Play: visually tracks a moving toy from side to side.
 Attempts to reach for a rattle held above their chest.
 Keeps head in the middle to watch faces or toys.

 Physical: Pushes up on arms, while on tummy.
 Lifts and holds head up, while on tummy.

 Speech: Begins to use consonant sounds in babbling “dada.”
 Uses babbling to get attention.
 Begins to eat cereals and pureed foods.